stashed/docs/docs/concepts/crds/restoresession.md

 `status.sessionDuration` indicates the total time taken to complete the restoration of all hosts.

+#### status.sessionDeadline

+`status.sessionDeadline` indicates the the deadline of the restore process. `RestoreSession` will be considered `Failed` if the restore does not complete within this deadline.

 #### status.conditions

 `status.conditions` shows the conditions of various steps of the restore process.
 Stash sets the following conditions for a RestoreSession: